 Platelet-rich plasma, or PRP, is an innovative treatment that uses a small amount of your blood to stimulate your body’s innate healing abilities.
 After a simple blood draw, the sample is spun in a centrifuge to isolate the platelets, which are then reintroduced to the cleared plasma.
 That creates a solution rich in growth proteins.
 When injected into an arthritic joint, PRP prompts your body to repair damaged joint components.

-Your doctor harvests adipose stem cells from your body fat.
+Your doctor harvests adipose mesenchymal cells from your body fat.
 When injected into damaged joints, these cells go to work speeding new cell growth, differentiating into specialized cells, improving circulation and reducing inflammation.
 Those processes can help your body repair damaged cartilage.